Is there a registration deadline?

 Can high schools still compete as a group?

 Yes, they can compete alongside the workplaces in this year’s challenge.
-There will not be special prizes for schools and students this year.
-Instead, they will have the same chances of winning as workplaces, employees, and community members.
-Stay tuned, more plans are also underway for a school-focused Shifting Gears this fall!
+Schools, staff, and students will have the same chances of winning main prizes and awards as workplaces, employees, and community members.

 Shifting Gears Benefits and Prize FAQ: